Democrats push for broad ‘environmental justice’ funding in Biden’s infrastructure package

 Mr. Biden, who campaigned for the presidency as an avowed moderate, has embraced the cause since taking office.
 The president proposed the creation of a new Justice Department specifically focusing on environmental justice.

-The administration also is requesting more than $1.4 billion for various environmental justice initiatives from Congress in its first budget.
+The administration also is requesting more than $1.4 billion for various environmental justice initiatives from Congress.

-Mr. Biden, however, remained vague as to where exactly the money will go.
-For instance, his $1.4 billion budgetary requests simply state that two-thirds of the money will go “create good-paying union jobs, clean up pollution, and secure environmental justice for communities that have been left behind.”
+Mr. Biden, however, remains vague as to where exactly the money will go.
+For instance, his $1.4 billion budget request simply states that two-thirds of the money will go to “create good-paying union jobs, clean up pollution, and secure environmental justice for communities that have been left behind.”

 Chris Edwards, the director of tax policy studies at the libertarian Cato Institute, said such vagueness should raise concerns given the federal government’s history of harming “minority and poor communities with its past infrastructure investments and urban renewal policies.”